From steak salad to prawn cocktail, from Tarka dhal to chicken miso soup, we’ve got plenty of lunches under 200 calories to choose from.

 152 calories/10g fat per portion

-This creamed corn salad is super quick and easy to make and tastes just as good as it looks.
+This creamed corn salad is super quick and easy to make in just 10 minutes.
 Made with sweetcorn, cream and shallots, this warming salad is perfect if you're a fan of sweetcorn.
 Counting towards your 5-a-day, serve this salad with fresh leaves and sprinkle with pumpkin seeds before serving.

 Get the recipe: Creamed corn salad